Indonesian language: Competing languages: Dutch-colonial Malay, Javanese, natives languages, and Dutch

-The Dutch colonial government recognised the Malacca-Johor Malay used in Riau-Lingga as "High Malay" and promoted it as a medium of communication between the Dutch and local population.
+Dutch (and British) tried to freeze 'real' and 'hybrid' Malay by creating a linguistically consistent form of Malay by what they thought as "authoritative" writings (Sejarah Melayu) and recognised spoken forms of what they thought as central area of the archipelago, ie. Malacca–Johor Malay used in Riau–Lingga as "High Malay" which later promoted as "good Malay" and "real Malay" as a medium of communication between the Dutch and local population.
+Governor General Rochussen after his tour of Java in 1850 suggested for Malay as instructional language as it was the “lingua franca” of the archipelago, while a "special" school for Inlanders should be set up for learning Dutch.
+There was possibility that the colonial authorities inspired by Abdullah Abdulkadir, a famous language teacher and clerk (1797–1854), who define the real Malay (Melayu sungguh) by Sejarah Melayu as example of the most elegant form of Malay and heterogenization of Malay [by bastard–trade and rude words] had to be stopped.
 The language was also taught in schools not only in Riau but also in East Sumatra, Java, Kalimantan and East Indonesia.
-In 1864, the Dutch colonial government was therefore decided to disseminate this language - and not Dutch - throughout the colony.
+In Riau–Johor area, writing was highly respected due to Raja Ali Haji and his relatives whom perhaps did not think that Abdullah to be worth to mention.
+Most European colonial scholars (and authorities) assumed that preference should be given to manuscript over spoken form in the area and in other area, thus they dismissed writings from Sino-Malay press, dismissed writings from Kedah, Kelantan, Ambon, Java, and Menado, and laughed the so-called "gibberish Malay" (brabbel-Maleisch) spoken form.
+In 1864, the Dutch colonial government therefore decided to disseminate this language ―and not Dutch― throughout the colony.
 To this end, the colonial government stimulated the study, standardisation and modernisation of Malay, imposing it via its institutions, via education, the missions and the media, and via the literary works produced by the state publishers Balai Poestaka.
 In this respect, the Dutch pursued a non-chauvinistic cultural policy.
 Another catalyst in the movement towards standardization of Malay in Western script was an amalgam of philology and a growing consciousness of an Indies identity such that a "lingua franca" justification for Malay had become insufficient.
+This 'real' and 'good' Malay challenged and resisted by daily life, in both spoke and written, Malay.
 In reality, Klinkert's pure Malacca or Riau Malay was unusable in the eastern part of Indies even in the coastal regions.
-In 1910, Sasrasoeganda Koewatin, a prominent Malay language teacher of Kweekschool and OpIeidingschool in Yogyakarta, wrote a Malay grammar book entitled Kitab Jang Menjatakan Djalannja Bahasa Melajoe in which is the first Malay grammar book in Latin script which became the basis for the Indonesian language in use today.
+In 1910, Sasrasoeganda Koewatin, a Javanese of prominent Malay language teacher of Kweekschool and OpIeidingschool in Yogyakarta, wrote a Malay grammar book entitled Kitab Jang Menjatakan Djalannja Bahasa Melajoe in which is the first Malay grammar book in Latin script which became the basis for the Indonesian language in use today.